toposhaba/a2a-salesforce-apex/examples/src/main/java/io/a2a/examples/helloworld/client/README.md

 The Java client (`HelloWorldClient.java`) performs the following actions:

+1. Fetches the server's public agent card
+2. Fetches the server's extended agent card
-1. Creates an A2A client that connects to the Python server at `http://localhost:9999`.
+3. Creates an A2A client using the extended agent card that connects to the Python server at `http://localhost:9999`.
-2. Sends a regular message asking "how much is 10 USD in INR?".
+4. Sends a regular message asking "how much is 10 USD in INR?".
-3. Prints the server's response.
+5. Prints the server's response.
-4. Sends the same message as a streaming request.
+6. Sends the same message as a streaming request.
-5. Prints each chunk of the server's streaming response as it arrives.
+7. Prints each chunk of the server's streaming response as it arrives.

 ## Notes